ModelEngineering/ExplorerSB/src/UI/README.md

 This project is deployed on Cloudflare Pages.

+The credentials associated with the Cloudflare Pages account uses the email hsaurolab@gmail.com and access to other users can be granted from that account.

 Info about deploying Next.js apps on Cloudflare pages can be found on [Cloudflare Docs](https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site/).

 ## Tailwind CSS